tommyswang/Data-Scrapper/ProjectPlan.md

 # Project Plan

-**Author**: \<HZ-TASK Force\>
+**Author**: HZ-TASK Force

 ## 1 Introduction

-Even in 2020, alot of public health entities utilize PDFs, Websites, Excel for data handling - although not  in the best ways.
-For NLP processing, there should be a tool to help make this process easier for researchers, developers and the like.
+Many public health entities utiize various formats such as PDFs, Websites, Excel, etc for data handling.
+This causes a lot of inefficiencies and complexity.
+The goal of this project is to make data hangling easier for researchers and develepors for NLP processing by building a tool to help.

 ## 2 Process Description